Symmetric periodic Reeb orbits on the sphere: Symplectic homology/cohomology of orbifolds

-These symplectic homology groups have a filtration given by the free homotopy classes of $W$ that correspond to the conjugacy classes of $\pi_1^{\text{orb}}(W)$.
+The symplectic homology groups have a decomposition given by the free homotopy classes of $W$ that correspond to the conjugacy classes of $\pi_1^{\text{orb}}(W)$.
 Consider the case that $W=\C^{n+1}/G$, where $G \subset \U(n)$ is a finite subgroup.
-Then $\pi_1^{\text{orb}}(W) \simeq G$ and, by definition, the Chen-Ruan cohomology $\H^*_{CR}(W)$ is filtered by the abelianization of $G$.
-It is easy to see from the proof of \cite[Theorem A]{GZ} that the exact triangle \eqref{eq:etsh-orbifold} respects this filtration.
+Then $\pi_1^{\text{orb}}(W) \cong G$ and, by definition, the Chen-Ruan cohomology $\H^*_{CR}(W)$ has a decomposition indexed by the conjugacy classes of $G$.
+It is easy to see from the proof of \cite[Theorem A]{GZ} that the exact triangle \eqref{eq:etsh-orbifold} respects this decomposition.